 5. White Labeling

-When you run a white labeling type of ecommerce business, you’ll basically be choosing a product that’s successfully sold by another company and selling it under your own brand.
+When you run a white labeling type of ecommerce businesses, you’ll basically be choosing a product that’s successfully sold by another company and selling it under your own brand.
 Of course, you’ll need to make sure that there’s a white label version of the said product.
 White labelling is most common in the beauty and wellness industries, but that doesn’t mean you can’t find success in another niche.

 Pros of white labeling: